devfake/flox/README.md

 ### Export / Import

-Also you can make a backup of all your movies in the settings page.
+Also you can make a backup of all your movies and shows in the settings page.
 If you click the `EXPORT MOVIES` button, there will be an download for an `json` file.
-This file contains all your movies from your database.
+This file contains all your movies and shows from your database.
 This backup file will also be automatically saved in your `public/exports` folder.

-If you import an backup, all movies in your database will be deleted and replaced.
+If you import an backup, all movies and shows in your database will be deleted and replaced.
 Be sure to make an current backup before you import.
 The import will download all poster images.

 Export and import can also be used for the update of flox itself.
-Export your movies, download a new version of flox, run all commands and import your backup.
+Export, download a new version of flox, run all commands and import your backup.
 Done.

 ### Translation

-All movie titles are in english by default.
+All titles are in english by default.
 You can change your language by setting `TRANSLATION` in `backend/.env`.
 The most commons are `DE`, `IT`, `FR`, `ES` and `RU`.
 You can try to use your language code.

 This will also affect the language of you website.
 See in `client/resources/languages` if your language is supported.
 Pull requests are welcome :)